LinuxCommandLibrary

 copy

-Limit output to a program with a specific name
+Limit to specific program name

-$ sudo fatrace [[-C|--command]] [program_name]
+$ sudo fatrace [-C|--command] [program_name]

 copy

-$ sudo fatrace [[-c|--current-mount]]
+$ sudo fatrace [-c|--current-mount]

 copy

-Add timestamps to the printout
+Add timestamps to output

-$ sudo fatrace [[-t|--timestamp]]
+$ sudo fatrace [-t|--timestamp]

 copy